Patchboyz drywall repair ottawa logo

 How do I know if I have asbestos?

+The only way to truly know is to test for it.
+It is not visible to the human eye.
 This article is all about asbestos testing, its rules and its quirks.
 We talk about where you could find it and how to be safe while saving money.

 Ok, so here are some lines we hear on a regular basis: